AyushRawal/YTMusic/README.md

 *Note: You will also like to have your key-bindings set for mpv (if you don't like the default).
 For that, Linux users should edit `~/.config/mpv/input.conf` (create it if you don't have one) (default file can be found at `/usr/share/doc/mpv/mplayer-input.conf` for Ubuntu users.).
-Windows users need to create `input.conf` in the same folder as the executable.*
+**trying to modifing this tool much as possible to use only python without bash** Windows users need to create `input.conf` in the same folder as the executable.*